ORP Smok

+ORP Smok was a full-sea tugboat of the Polish Navy, built in 1922 in La Rochelle, France.
+It sailed under various owners in France and Belgium under the names Le Boxeur and Leopold.
+Purchased by Poland in 1932, it served as a tugboat, training ship, and auxiliary mine-laying ship.
+It underwent numerous reconstructions.
+During the September Campaign, it transported materials from Gdynia to Hel.
+To block the entrance to the port in Hel, it was scuttled.
+It was salvaged by the Germans and, after repairs, incorporated into service under the name Rixhöft.
+It sailed until 1945, when it sank due to an aerial naval mine.

 Construction and description

 The future Smok was built between 1920 and 1921 at the French shipyard Compagnie Général de Matérieux in La Rochelle as a full-sea tugboat.

 The ship had an overall length of 40.3 m, a maximum width of 9 m, and a draft of 3.5 m (according to some sources, the vessel measured 40.56 m long with a beam of 8.56 m and a draft of 4.27 m).
 The displacement of the vessel was 655 t, but after reconstruction in 1938, it increased to 711 t.
 The hull of the vessel was made of steel.
 The superstructure was located amidships, with a funnel behind it.
 A mast with a 75 cm diameter spotlight and a boom with a lifting capacity of 3 t were mounted on the bow.
 The propulsion system consisted of one water-tube boiler and one compound engine with a power of 1200 hp, which drove a single propeller.
 The engine power allowed for a maximum speed of 12.5 kn.
 The range was 5000 nmi.

 During its civilian service, the tugboat had a crew of 30 people, whereas in the navy, at various times, the crew consisted of 2 officers and from 26 to 28 non-commissioned officers and sailors.
 The ship's equipment included a rescue pump with a capacity of 350 t/h, a radio station, and a derrick with rollers for lifting floats and anchors.
 For transport and rescue purposes, ORP Smok was equipped with a motorboat, which was later replaced with a six-oared onboard boat.
 For anti-aircraft defense, the ship was armed with two MG 08 machine guns of 7.92 mm caliber mounted on naval bases on the superstructure.
 Additionally, two 37 mm caliber guns were positioned lower.